Last Updated on July 19, 2021 by Rat Race Running

 As the saying goes, it is not how much we earn but how much we keep.

 Here are eleven of the most important investment and personal finance lessons that I learned through my first 3 years of working:

 1. Never start investing unless you have an emergency fund.

 During my first month at work, I was so excited to try investing.
 In my mind, I know that I need an emergency fund first before I start, but I want to start building my portfolio.

 As soon as I received my first paycheck, I opened another bank account, which was different from my payroll bank.
 After this, I subscribed to its Unit Investment Trust Fund (UITF) Equity Fund.

 Note: UITF is a pooled fund that collects funds from multiple investors and is then invested by a fund manager.
 Equity Fund is invested primarily in the stock market.

-Unfortunately, when an emergency came, and I needed money, I was forced to withdraw my investment.
-The good thing, however, was that the stock market was “up” during that time, and I did not lose any money.
+Unfortunately, when an emergency came and I needed money, I was forced to withdraw my investment.
+However, the good thing was that the stock market was “up” during that time, and I did not lose any money.

 The downside is, my portfolio could have grown more if only I left it invested.